The mighty record. Everything you need to know about a single coin, or slab, or coin album, or... what have you!

 Let's take a deeper look at that record screen, using the same "test" record we have.

 Starting at the very top, we have where you can search for your coins, either by barcode or by line number.
 This is especially helpful if you have a setup consisting of a basic barcode scanner hooked up to your computer.
 Also note the buttons where you can update the record and upload/delete images.
-As well, a "return to home" button is present for convenience.
+As well, you can click on the CCIDB banner image to get back to the home page.

-Now we make our way to the images section, where your coins can be shown off for others to see without having to worry about them mishandling it.
-You can upload up to 6 images total, with a total upload limit of 60MB (10 MB per image).
+Finally, we make our way to the bonus images section below both columns, where your coins can be shown off for others to see without having to worry about them mishandling it.
+You can upload up to 6 images total (obverse, reverse, and 4 bonus images for things like COA's and extra material with your coin), with a total upload limit of 60MB (10 MB per image).
+The uploader will automatically tell you if your images are too big, so you know to shrink/compress them.

 And that covers the entire record screen!
 Next, we'll click the "Update Record" button and find out what that process looks like (hint: it's much simpler than you think!).